더 이상 반복 결제 플랜에 가입하지 않으려면 라이선스 관리 페이지를 통해 언제든지 가입을 관리 할 수 있습니다.

 Business Users: If you do not satisfy the test above, including if you are using our software/services on behalf of a company, then you will be a Business User.
 Where you obtain our software/services on behalf of a company, you confirm that you have authority to bind that company to these terms in respect of such use.
 Please also note that these Terms of Supply do not apply to a customer’s use of our API product.
 Such use shall be governed by the Master Services Agreement.
 If you wish to discuss this software, please contact us at firstname.lastname@example.org.

 5.4 Consumers’ rights under the Consumer Rights Act 2015.

 The Consumer Rights Act 2015 introduced a new approach to consumer rights in connection with software (referred to as ‘digital content’).
 This approach is reflected in the drafting of our terms and in the rights and remedies outlined below.
-Please note that majority of the protections, such as requirements as to quality and fitness for purpose, apply to our Purchased Software and Purchased Support Services only.
+Please note that the majority of the protections, such as requirements as to quality and fitness for purpose, apply to our Purchased Software and Purchased Support Services only.

 6. Information about us and how to contact us